How to switch cell phone providers (and keep your phone number)

 - If you want to keep your device, you may also need to provide your phone’s ESN/IMEI number, which is usually located on the back of your phone or under the battery.

 - Your new provider will then contact your current company and start the porting process.
 You do not need to do anything else, just wait for your new service to start.

-- Once your new service is activated, your existing service should be automatically cancelled.
+- Once your new service is activated, your existing service should be automatically cancelled – however, we recommend giving the company a call to finalize the transfer (and perhaps negotiate any termination fees or other charges).
 You will usually receive a bill for any outstanding debt within a month.